 Your pet could require follow-up treatment depending on the condition.
 Cold laser therapy does not have unwanted side effects.
 You may also notice that your dog becomes more active.

-Contact a Holistic Veterinarian or Animal Hospital in Rolla for Natural Pet Care
+Contact a Holistic Veterinarian or Animal Clinic in Rolla for Natural Pet Care

 Pain management does not have a one fits all treatment.
 Your pet will need an accurate diagnosis from an animal clinic and an appropriate combination of therapies to match the diagnosis.
 Contact South Side Animal Clinic LLC in Rolla for cold laser therapy.